victortavaresdev/victortavaresdev/README_en.md

 ### About Me

-* Front-end Developer focusing on React.js 👨‍💻
+👨‍💻 Front-end Developer focusing on React.js</br>
-* Systems Analysis and Development Student 🖥️
+🖥️ Systems Analysis and Development Student</br>
-* Passionate about technology and continuous learning to keep myself in constant professional evolution 💜
+💜 Passionate about technology and continuous learning to keep myself in constant professional evolution

 ### Technologies and Tools